dojo/framework/docs/en/testing/supplemental.md

 #### `assertionTemplate.prepend()`

-Returns a new assertion template with the new children pre-pended to the nodes existing children.
+Returns a new assertion template with the new children pre-pended to the node's existing children.

 ```tsx
 .append(wrapped: Wrapped, children: () => RenderResult);